Jovian-Experiments/PKGBUILDs-mirror/README.md

 noisetorch is the ladspa rnnoise based plugin from NoiseTorch-ng.

-This package contaions just the pulseaudio/pipewire plugin and nothing else from the upstream project: https://github.com/noisetorch/NoiseTorch
+This package contains just the pulseaudio/pipewire plugin and nothing else from the upstream project: https://github.com/noisetorch/NoiseTorch

 It has not been modified.